NBDsoftware/deep_cartograph/README.md

   2. Filter the features.
   3. Compute and train different collective variables (CVs) using the filtered features.
   4. Project and cluster the trajectory in the CV space.
-  5. (On-going) Produce a PLUMED input file to enhance the sampling.
+  5. Produce a PLUMED input file to enhance the sampling.

 <img src="deep_cartograph/data/images/DeepCarto_summary.png" width="800">